SpencerLutz/Algo-Solutions/LeetCode/0001/README.md

 ## Solution
 The naive solution to this problem would be to generate every possible pair with nested for loops, sum each pair, and return the one that equals `target`.
 This is theoretically very simple, but because we are manually checking every combination, of which there are $\frac{n(n-1)}{2}$ (if we properly avoid double counting), the resulting algorithm would be $O(n^2)$.
 We can do better.

-Instead of thinking about the problem as searching every pair for one that works, we can think about it as figuring out if a valid pair exists for each element `n` of `nums`.
+Instead of thinking about the problem as searching every pair for one that works, we can think about it as figuring out if a valid pair exists for any element `n` of `nums`.
 If we can determine whether or not a pair containing `n` exists in $O(1)$ time, checking this for every element of `nums` will yield an $O(n)$ algorithm, much faster than our naive approach.

 So given `n`, how can we check if a valid pair containing `n` exists?
 We can restate this question as finding a pair `(n, m)` such that `m` is in `nums` and `n + m == target`.
 Wait!
 This means `m = target - n`!
 So we already know what our pair is: `(n, target - n)`.
 We can find this second value (known as the 'complement' of `n`) in $O(1)$ time - it's just subtraction.